Mastering Turing Patterns: A Guide to Reaction-Diffusion in p5.js and Processing

 }

-'class Labo init()' initializes the whole squares in the calculation scope. 'class Labo proceed()' calculates the reaction-diffusion equations once.
-The caller controls how many times to call the calculation.
+'class Labo init()' method initializes all cells in the computational grid. 'class Labo proceed()' calculates the reaction-diffusion equations once.
+The number of iterations is configurable.

 const cSiz = 3; // cell size